LorenzoBini4/FCHC-GNN-Hierarchical/README.md

 ![t-SNE Visualization of Cellular Data](figures/tSNE_7_white.png)

-_Figure_: Patient 7 has been randomly picked for visualization purposes.
+_Figure 1_: Patient 7 has been randomly picked for visualization purposes.
 The t-SNE plot illustrates the effectiveness of our FCHC-GNN in capturing the hierarchical relationships among different cell types, clearly separating the clusters according to their functional classes.

 ## Getting Started